Battle of Axspoele: Battle

 Thierry's army was under observation by William Clito and he moved with 450 mounted men-at-arms to relieve the siege.
 En route William's force called at the Abbey of St. Peter in Oudenburg to receive the sacrament of penance.
 William ordered his men to cut their hair short and remove any opulent clothing as a sign of their penance.
 Thierry's army amounted to 300 mounted men-at-arms and 1,500 infantry, though 500 of the latter may have been left to continue to siege while he faced William Clito's troops.
 On arriving at Axspoele on 21 June William noted that the majority of Thierry's force was on foot and resolved to give battle.

 William split his army into three approximately equal portions.
 Two of these were positioned on a hill overlooking Axspoele in full view of Thierry's force, and the third was hidden on the reverse slope.
 William was positioned in the front rank of one of the forward units and Riquart of Woumen commanded the other.
 Thierry, with Gervase, led one portion of his infantry and Frederick, a count, led the other; his cavalry was commanded by Daniel of Termonde.

 Thierry sent his cavalry against William's army.
 They charged, probably quite slowly, uphill with the lance.
-This was a rare instance of a mass cavalry charge by a western European army during the High Middle Ages.
 The first clash saw Riquart unhorsed and taken prisoner before the knights of both sides discarded their lances and engaged with the sword.
 At this point William gave the order to retreat, potentially as a ruse to lure Daniel's cavalry into pursuing him.
 As Daniel's cavalry followed they were hit by William's 150-strong reserve which overwhelmed the tired attackers within seconds.

 Thierry's cavalry was routed and as William's men advanced, panic struck Thierry's infantry who broke and ran, discarding their weapons.
 They were charged by William's cavalry, who discarded their armour to better pursue their foes.
 Thierry reached the safety of Bruges accompanied by only ten knights.
 His defeat was attributed by contemporaries to his failure to observe the rituals around inviting an enemy to enter battle at a mutually agreed time and place.